dan-sprague/dan-sprague.github.io/_posts/2025-02-02-llmthinking.markdown

 ## Language Models

-As far as one believes that humans convey their reasoning and knowledge through language, and as far as one believes that human language can be approximated by an arbitrarily complex statistical model, then we can say that there is a probability distribution over all possible sequences of words $x = (x_1,\dots,x_n)$ that humans are likely to generate.
+As far as one believes that humans convey their reasoning and knowledge through language, and as far as one believes that human language can be approximated by an arbitrarily complex statistical model, then we can propose that there is a probability distribution over all possible sequences of words $x = (x_1,\dots,x_n)$ that humans are likely to generate.

 $$p(x)$$